thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 same idea applies to function and then it's called `arguments`, they both work in the same way but with a different syntax.

-Within components information can only travel _down_ from parents to children.
+Within components, information can only travel _down_ from parents to children.
 In other words, children can access their parent's data and state, but not the other way around, and the way we share that information is through `props`.